Slow Horses: Season 4 is another hugely entertaining win for Apple

 ★★★★ | Thoroughbred

-Slow Horses is one of the consistently best shows on streaming.
-If regular television was still a thing, it would be the best thing on that.
+Slow Horses is one of the consistently best streaming shows.
+If regular television was still a thing, it would be the best thing for that.
 For four compelling seasons, the misfits at Slough House have kept things brisk, fun, and always entertaining.
-While the latest isn’t the best season in the series, it’s yet another reminder that Apple’s streak of picking winners remains unbroken.
+While the latest isn’t the best season in the series, it’s another reminder that Apple’s streak of picking winners remains unbroken.

 This time, Slow Horses makes things more difficult for itself by breaking the team up for most of the season.
-After River’s visit to his grandfather’s house goes tragically wrong, it’s up to the team to pick up the pieces.
+After River’s visit to his grandfather’s house goes tragically wrong, it’s up to the rest of the horses to pick up the pieces.
 Meanwhile, Jackson Lamb (Gary Oldman) has to deal with the new First Desk at MI5.
-In the aftermath, others struggle with the new normal of a shattered team.
+In the aftermath, others struggle with the new normal of a shattered "family".

 Once again, it’s Oldman who proves to be the MVP of the series.
 As Lamb, he’s in every element of the show, even when he’s not on-screen.
 It’s a consistently inventive, brilliant performance.
 Slovenly and loud, but nuanced and tender all at once.
 Watch, for example, how his comfort of his agents has changed throughout the years.
 He won’t ever say a nice word to them, but the silence he offers instead speaks volumes.
 Oldman’s brilliance is that he lets Lamb disarm us with his bravado, but he never lampoons the character or the material.